-Recipients of awards are expected to publish or otherwise make publicly available the results of the work supported through EIR, including the evaluation report.
-EIR grantees must submit final studies resulting from research supported in whole or in part by EIR to the Educational Resources Information Center (ERIC), http://eric.ed.gov.
+- Public Availability of Results: Recipients of awards are expected to publish or otherwise make publicly available the results of the work supported through EIR, including the evaluation report.
+EIR grantees must submit final studies resulting from research supported in whole or in part by EIR to the Educational Resources Information Center (ERIC, http://eric.ed.gov). - Scaling: Early-phase grants must scale to multiple schools over the life of the project.

-• Scaling: Expansion grants must scale the project to a national level and include new contexts and populations for implementation.
 Scaling targets should be established for the number of students to be served for the total project period as well as the target number of students to be served each year of the project.
-Expansion grants must also include their scaling strategy as a component of the evaluation plan for the grant.
-Given that all EIR grantees are required to report on the performance measure regarding the target number of students served by the grant, applicants should propose scaling targets that represent reasonable costs per student for the grant.

-• Management Plan: An EIR grantee must provide an updated comprehensive management plan for the approved project in a format and using such tools as the Department may require, as outlined in the Cooperative Agreement.
+Early-phase grants must also include their scaling strategy as a component of the evaluation plan for the grant.
+Given that all EIR grantees are required to report on the performance measure regarding the target number of students served by the grant, applicants should propose scaling targets that represent reasonable costs per student for the - Management Plan: An EIR grantee must provide an updated comprehensive management plan for the approved project in a format and using such tools as the Department may require, as outlined in the Cooperative Agreement.
 This management plan must include detailed information about implementation of the first year of the grant, including key milestones, staffing details, and other information that the Department may require.
 It must also include a complete list of performance metrics, including baseline measures and annual targets.
 The grantee must update this management plan at least annually to reflect implementation of subsequent years of the project.